 The first step of the process is to decide to whom you want to cosign your loans.
 Keep in mind that a person will need to meet certain requirements in order to serve as your cosigner.
 Carefully consider how asking someone to cosign a loan will affect your relationship.

 Cosigner requirements will vary depending on whether you’re applying for a private student loan or a refinance loan.
 The best way to find out about specific cosigner eligibility requirements is to check directly with your prospective lender.

 A cosigner is a responsible person who:

-- maintains a good credit score
+- Maintains a “good” credit score (generally 670 or above)

-- has established credit history
+- Has an established credit history

-- earns a steady income stream
+- Earns a steady income stream

-- is at least 18 years of age
+- Is at least 18 years of age

 Keep in mind that credit scores and credit history are not available to the public.
 This is private information that your cosigner may want to keep private.

 No matter who you decide to ask, be sure to consider how having this person cosign on a loan, or even asking them to, could affect your relationship.
-If you have a falling out with your cosigner, they would still have the financial responsibility to pay off your loan.
+If you have a falling out with your cosigner, they will still have the financial responsibility to pay off your loan.
 Cosigners can be removed from loans in some cases, but this can be a long and drawn-out process.